Key Takeaways

 The old link building vs content marketing debate assumed one playing field: Google's organic search results.
 Earn links, rank higher.
 Create content, capture more queries.
 The strategies complemented each other within a single system.

 AI search — ChatGPT, Perplexity, Google's AI Overviews and AI Mode, Copilot — introduced a second playing field with completely different rules.
-And the data coming out of early AI citation research is reshaping how we think about both strategies.
+Conductor research found AI Overviews now appear in roughly 25% of all queries, and the data on how those AI systems pick sources is reshaping how we think about both strategies.

 Content marketing alone doesn't generate the editorial brand mentions AI systems prioritize.
 Traditional link building (guest posts, niche edits, directory submissions) builds backlinks but not editorial coverage.
 Neither strategy, by itself, addresses the signal that matters most for AI visibility: third-party editorial validation of your brand.